XQueryInstitute/Course-Materials/error handling/README.md

 [Try it!](http://try.zorba.io/queries/xquery/fCwpDjLwAaQgxal0auMkoeDR4tY%3D)

-In the first example, we do not check the type of our arguments and thus allow problematic arguments (like xs:string types) be passed in to our function.
+In the first example, we do not check the type of our arguments and thus allow problematic arguments (like xs:string types) to be passed into our function.
 We also do not check for common error conditions such as division by zero.
 The second example handles error conditions more robustly by guarding against inappropriate function arguments and gracefully handling division by zero errors.

 ##Try/Catch Expressions